bit-meddler/Gimli/README.md

 # Gimli
 An Open Source MoCap system.

-_"We’re dedicated to a mission beyond our ability"._
+_"Certainty of death.
+Small chance of success.
+What are we waiting for?"_

 ## Current Status
 We're still a long way from anything like a remotely working application, as I need the help of more experienced developers (Qt MVC, OpenGL), and Mathematicians (Computer Vision, Linear algebra, Optimization).
 If this is you, why not say 'Hello' in the [discussion](https://github.com/bit-meddler/Gimli/discussions).

 ## Rational
-I want to emulate the very best features of Giant, Vicon IQ, and the close seconds from Blade and Cortex in an Open Source non-profit system.
+I want to emulate the very best features of Giant, Vicon IQ, and also Blade and Cortex, in an Open Source system.
 With commercial MoCap systems costing no less than $1000/camera, rpi based systems costing $70 per camera could be a great competitor... and open the possibility of MoCap based gait analysis and diagnostics in developing nations - who simply can't afford a $70k bottom end solution.
 There is also an interesting possibility for home-use systems - possibly for AR/VR Hobbyists, Indy-games, or even making Erotic Animations for Second-Life _(you know who you are)_ - which are an improvement over the crop of shoddy inertial systems that have sprouted like mushrooms in recent years.
 Oh and it's a great chance to Stick-it-to-the-Man as well.

 ## Philosophy
 I hope to follow the 'UNIX Philosophy' - Individual small tools who are really good at one job only; creating easily readable files, preferably text-based; expecting outputs to flow into inputs where possible.